The Best Plant-Based Salad Dressings

 Turmeric Maple Dressing

 From Lindsay of @LivingWith4FromScratch.
-Check out her blog and Instagram feed for creative bowls, cozy baked goods, and family-friendly cooking inspiration.
+Check out her Instagram feed for creative bowls, cozy baked goods, and family-friendly cooking inspiration.

 This luscious, creamy dressing is as versatile as it is nourishing.
 Turmeric has a wide variety of health benefits including anti-inflammatory properties and is considered by many to be a "superfood".
 Its earthy, floral flavor allows it to pair with a diverse array of ingredients, like the black bean and peach salad shown above.
 Drizzle this dressing over any salad or bowl.